Main menu

 "The US military uses dozens of them on their soldiers, but of course they won't admit it"

-"I've got the proof but unfortunately it's written in a Mongolian sub-
+"I've got the proof but unfortunately it's written in a Mongolian sub-dialect - you're welcome to a copy but I can't translate it for you"

 "It's proprietary information, a trade secret, I can't reveal to you how it works"